Carol Cram at the V & A Museum in London

 The V&A truly is a treasure trove!

-Now you’re ready to start your tour of the V&A. Go slowly and pace yourself.
+Now you’re ready to start your tour.
+Go slowly and pace yourself.
 Beauty overload is a thing!
-Here are some of the highlights of my many visits to the V&A.
+Here are just some of the hundreds (thousands?) of things to see at the V&A.

-Highlights of the Victoria and Albert Museum
+Things to See at the Victoria and Albert Museum

-I’m focusing here on six galleries: Fashion, Asian (which includes several galleries), Furniture, Cast Court, Glass, and Jewelry.
+I’m focusing here on six galleries: Fashion, Asian (which includes several areas), Furniture, Cast Court, Glass, and Jewelry.

 I always drop into the fashion collection, located in the central area of the main floor.
 Here, you’ll find a unique collection of European clothing and textiles spanning from 1750 to the present.
 I particularly enjoy the 18th- and 19th-century dresses.
 Can you imagine wearing so many hoops and corsets?
 Here’s an elaborate dress from the 1760s.